w84death/game12-asm/docs/architecture.md

 ### Building a rails network

 Player chooses a best spot and start building rails (tracks).
 Rails can be only placed on clean tiles (no trees or mountains).
 Player can clean terrain using one of the resources.
 Number of rails is limited starting with 100.
-New rails can be produced in the factory building using resource.
+New rails can be produced in the rafinery building using resource.

 ### Strategy Design